Professor John Radford

 Emeritus Professor

-John Radford was the first head of Psychology at what was then West Ham College of Technology, from 1965, and later Dean of Science.
-He introduced Psychology as an A-level subject in 1970.
+John Radford was the first Head of Psychology at what was then West Ham College of Technology, from 1965, and later Dean of Science.
+He introduced Psychology as an A-level subject in 1971.
 He was Chair of the Psychology Board of the Council for National Academic Awards, which oversaw the subject in non-university higher education to 1992.

 OVERVIEW

-John Radford was the first head of Psychology at what was then West Ham College of Technology, from 1965, and later Dean of Science.
-He introduced Psychology as an A-level subject in 1970.
+John Radford was the first Head of Psychology at what was then West Ham College of Technology, from 1965, and later Dean of Science.
+He introduced Psychology as an A-level subject in 1971 and oversaw its development for nine years as Chief Examiner.
 He was Chair of the Psychology Board of the Council for National Academic Awards, which oversaw the subject in non-university higher education to 1992.
-He founded the Association for the Teaching of Psychology.
-He is a Fellow and Honorary Life Member of the British Psychological Society, and was the inaugural recipient of the Society's Award for Distinguished Contributions to the Teaching of Psychology.
-In 2011, he received a Lifetime Achievement Award for Psychology Education from the British Psychological Society, the first such award in the Society's 110-year history.
-He is a Fellow of the Royal Anthropological Institute and of the Royal Society of Arts.
+He founded the Association for the Teaching of Psychology and chaired it for nine years; he remains an Honorary Life Member.
+He is a Fellow and Honorary Life Member of the British Psychological Society.
+He was the inaugural recipient of the Society's Awards both for Distinguished Contributions to the Teaching of Psychology (1996), and Lifetime Achievement Award for Psychology Education (2012) He is a Fellow of the Royal Anthropological Institute and the Royal Society of Arts.
+In 2021 the School of Psychology established an Annual Public Lecture to mark his 90th birthday and 60 years as a psychologist.

 Career resume